pratap360/intlayer-vite-react/README.md

 ## 🌟 Features

+- **🚀 Intlayer Highlights**: Unique features that set Intlayer apart:
+  - Component-level translation declarations (keep translations close to your components)
+  - Type-safe content definitions using TypeScript
+  - Visual editor for in-browser content editing and integrated CMS
+  - AI-powered content suggestions while typing
+  - Markdown support for structured content
+  - Free, open source, minimal setup

-- **🌍 Multilingual Support**: Built-in internationalization with support for English, French, Spanish, and Hindi
+- **🌍 Multilingual Support**: Built-in internationalization with support for English, French, Spanish, and Hindi (for this demo)
 - **🎨 Modern UI**: Beautiful hero section with translator image background and responsive design
+- **🧠 Visual Editor & AI**: Edit content directly on your site and get AI-powered translation and content suggestions (if enabled)

 - **📝 Blog Management**: Dynamic blog post display with summary cards and detailed views
 - **⚡ Fast Performance**: Built with Vite for lightning-fast development and build times
 - **🔧 TypeScript**: Full TypeScript support for type-safe development